Sykkuno

-Sykkuno (/,saɪ'kuːnoʊ/ SY-KOON-oh) is an American YouTuber and live streamer.
+Sykkuno (/,saɪ'kuːnoʊ/ SY-KOON-oh; born June 4, 1991) is an American YouTuber and live streamer.
 He is best known for his live streams, which are hosted on Twitch.
 He also streamed exclusively on YouTube from May 2022 to May 2024.
 Sykkuno plays several video games, including PEAK, League of Legends, Animal Crossing: New Horizons, Among Us, Valorant, and Minecraft.

-Personal life
+Early life

-Sykkuno was born in Southern California.
-He is of Chinese and Vietnamese descent.
-He has two sisters.
+Sykkuno's first name is Thomas.
+He was born on June 4, 1991, in Southern California.

 Career

-Twitch
+2011–2019: Early career

+Sykkuno began creating video content for the online game League of Legends in 2011 on YouTube.
+He started his YouTube career by posting commentary and gameplay on an older channel named "Sykku" before creating a newer channel, "Sykkuno", in 2012.
+The newer YouTube channel would later become the main channel where he would continue posting videos, which today consist of clips and compilations of his Twitch streams.

+2019–2024: Rise in popularity and move to YouTube

-While his Twitch account has been active since November 14, 2011, Sykkuno began streaming on a regular basis in April 2019 after being convinced to do so by fellow streamer and OfflineTV member LilyPichu.
+While his Twitch account has been active since November 14, 2011, Sykkuno began streaming regularly in April 2019 after being convinced to do so by fellow streamer and OfflineTV member LilyPichu.
 He quickly gained popularity on the platform, with many attributing his calm, wholesome, laid-back demeanor as a factor.
+Sykkuno continued to post videos and content primarily related to League of Legends until shifting to make content on other online games, such as Among Us and Grand Theft Auto V, with fellow content creators of the gaming community.
+While Sykkuno posted commentary game videos, he did not show his face until he started streaming with a webcam on Twitch in February 2020.

 In April 2021, Sykkuno participated in an hour-long charity Among Us stream on The Tonight Show with Jimmy Fallon, members of The Roots, fellow streamers Valkyrae and Corpse Husband, and Stranger Things actors Gaten Matarazzo and Noah Schnapp, with proceeds going towards Feeding America.
 Later in September 2021, Sykkuno hosted an impromptu subathon stream on his Twitch channel.
 His final Twitch stream before switching to YouTube took place on April 30, 2022.

-In May 2024, Sykkuno returned to streaming on Twitch after his contract with YouTube expired.

-YouTube

-Sykkuno began creating video content for the online game League of Legends back in 2011 on YouTube.
-He started his YouTube career by posting commentary videos and gameplay on an older channel named "Sykku" before creating a newer channel later in 2012 named "Sykkuno".
-The newer YouTube channel would later on become the main channel in which he would continue posting videos that today consist of clips and compilations of his Twitch streams.
-Sykkuno continued to post videos and content primarily related to League of Legends until shifting to make content on other online games, such as Among Us and Grand Theft Auto V, with fellow content creators of the gaming community.
-While Sykkuno posted commentary game videos, he did not show his face until he started streaming with a webcam on Twitch in February 2020.

 In May 2022, Sykkuno announced that he would be leaving Twitch for an exclusive streaming contract on YouTube.
 He signed with United Talent Agency for representation in August 2022.

-His final YouTube stream before switching back to Twitch took place on May 3, 2024.
+2024–present: Return to Twitch

+In May 2024, Sykkuno returned to streaming on Twitch after his contract with YouTube expired.
 In October 2024, Sykkuno participated in an hour-long Discord call livestreamed on Bernie Sanders' YouTube channel.
-The participants were Bernie Sanders, Mark Hamill, Sykkuno, Pokimane, Mark Cuban, Valkyrae, AustinShow, Hasan Piker, and Austin Evans.
+The participants were Bernie Sanders, Mark Hamill, Sykkuno, Pokimane, Mark Cuban, Valkyrae, AustinShow, Hasan Piker, Thew Parkvisal and Austin Evans.
+In April 2026, Sykkuno took an indefinite hiatus from streaming following allegations of engaging in deceptive romantic behavior, including maintaining a long-term relationship while presenting himself as single, leading to overlapping relationships and undisclosed interactions.
+He returned to streaming in June 2026.